Will Cloud Security Remain Elusive?

 - PowerBoard Lets You Download and Share The Security Report: If you are the top-level executive of a company but do not administer the cloud resource yourself, you can still have control over the activities in your cloud resources.
 You can easily download and share the security issues to relevant departments and ask them to correct these issues.
 So for example, you see some recommendations in the VPC section, you can share the report generated by PowerBoard and send them to the department that handles networking.

-- Work With AWS and Azure In A Centralized manner: PowerBoard works as a bridge between AWS and Azure.
-So, if a company uses both AWS and Azure, it can use PowerBoard to manage these two cloud platforms in a centralised manner.
+- Work With Azure In A Centralized manner: PowerBoard works with Azure.
+So, if a company uses Azure, it can use PowerBoard to manage it’s cloud platforms in a centralized manner.
 What this will do is, it will make sure none of the security issues in either of the platforms is overlooked.The great thing about PowerBoard is you don’t need to be a cloud computing guru to maintain the security of cloud resources once you start using PowerBoard.
 All the security issues and recommendations are stated in simple English.
 Anybody can follow these recommendations.
 PowerBoard is made for humans.

 With PowerBoard You Get to Talk to Cloud Security Professionals – One on One